Call for Bio-SPM Collaborative Research Proposal

 You are supposed to inform a research period within one month after the notification of approval.
 We may not be able to meet your request for the timing of collaboration due to circumstances.

-After the review by the Expert Committee of NanoLSI, Kanazawa University, the director of NanoLSI will decide which applications will be approved.
+After the review by the Expert Committee of WPI-NanoLSI, Kanazawa University, the director of WPI-NanoLSI will decide which applications will be approved.
 The decision will be informed to the applicants.

-Fill out Application Form 1 and submit it by the following deadline.
+Fill out Application Form 1 and submit it with the following documents by the deadline.

 Arbitrary format “Curriculum vitae for the principal investigator (applicant) only”